Top 10 China tours 2023/2024 for first visits and returns: embark on a lifetime experience. Learn more

 The best times to visit Xi'an are spring (March to May) and autumn (September to November), which boast comfortable temperatures and relative freedom from the crowds and rain showers of summer.

 The peak season is from May to mid-October when the prices for hotels and flight tickets are higher.
-You should prepare to spend significant time waiting in lines and to hear the noise of big tour groups of Chinese visitors.
+You should prepare to spend significant time waiting in lines and hear the noise of big tour groups of Chinese visitors.

 The rainy season occurs from July to September, although there isn't much rain.